Another Me (2013 film): Plot

 In the school courtyard, she sees that Monica has cut her hair in a direct imitation of her hairstyle and attacks her, believing that she is impersonating her.
 In the principal's office when Fay accuses Monica of impersonating her, the principal (Leonor Watling) informs her that it couldn't have been her in the schoolyard as she came in early.
 Fay proceeds to grab scissors and cut her hand in order to create a distinctive scar so that people will be able to differentiate between her and her double.

 When her mother picks her up from school, she confronts her about the affair she is having, and her mother promises to break it off.
 Drew then comes to visit her, and the two kiss.
 For a brief while Fay is content as her double disappears, and her parents seem more reconciled.
 She and Drew grow closer and have sex.
 However, after her father receives bad medical news, her mother reconciles with John.
 Walking home with Drew, Fay sees John's car smashed into a tree and the police officer on the scene tells her that a girl threw a rock at his car window, causing him to have an accident but her mother escaped uninjured.
 Fay believes that her twin attacked the car.
 Fay decides to take the day off from school and goes to visit John in the hospital.
 The next day at school Drew thanks Fay for a post coital picture of them he found in his locker.
-During rehearsals the principal, taking over for John tells Fay to say the lines the same way she did the day before.
+During rehearsals the principal taking over for John tells Fay to say the lines the same way she did the day before.
 When Fay tells her she wasn't there, everyone tells her they saw her there.

-Fay runs home where she tells her father she's going crazy, and he tells her that on the contrary he too can see her twin sister Layla.
+Fay runs home where she tells her father she's going insane, and he tells her that on the contrary he too can see her twin sister Layla.
 He warns her not to look Layla in the face as it will end her life.
 Fay goes to the underpass near her home and calls out to Layla asking her to leave the family alone and apologizing for her death.
 Layla instead orders her to look at her, and Fay does.
 Returning home from the underpass, Fay sees an ambulance and learns that her father tried to follow her to prevent her from seeing Layla and died when a faulty elevator crashed.
 She and her mother embrace.

 Sometime later, it is the opening night of Macbeth.
 Backstage Fay's mother hugs her and tells her father would be proud of her.
 Fay stares into the mirror and then peels off the bandage on her hand revealing that she does not have the distinctive injury Fay gave herself and is actually Layla.
 She smiles in the mirror and leaves to perform the play; however, the image of Fay remains, stuck in the mirror.